Horolsky/senet/docs/pseudo/tree-packing.md

 **C**: chance node type (dice to be thrown)
 **P**: chance probability function

-Lower-case letters stands for local/dynamic values or instances of a type
-Depth, element indexation and subnodes indexation starts from 0, i. e. heap[0] is a root element of zero depth
+Lower-case letters stands for the local/dynamic values or instances Depth, element indexation and subnodes indexation starts from 0, i. e. heap[0] is a root element of zero depth

 NB: **n-ary heap** in some sources is named as *d-heap*, and binary heap as *B-heap*.
-As we are using here `D` for depth and `B` for branching factor, the `B-heap` means *B-ary heap*.
+As we are using here `D` for the depth and `B` for the branching factor, the `B-heap` means *B-ary heap*.

 ## Ply node vs Atomic Node
 As the game includes chance events, each game **ply** represents a tree with strategy node S at the root and chance nodes C as it's leafs.